 Application and Process

 Applications for the Scholarships must be filed online through the website for the Rhodes Trust: http://www.rhodeshouse.ox.ac.uk.
 Those candidates who are awarded with an official University endorsement letter will be provided with an authorization code to uload their documents to the online Rhodes Scholarship application process.
-The deadline for receipt of completed applications is October 18, 2013.
+The deadline for receipt of completed applications is no later than October 17, 2014.
 Late submissions will not be considered.
 As part of the on-line application process, applicants must provide personal contact details and all of the following information:

 - A photocopy of an official birth certificate and, where needed, an English translation.
 In the case of candidates born outside of Canada, evidence of being domiciled in Canada will be required.
 (Successful candidates will be required to produce their original certificate at the interview.)